filip137/nonlinear-drn-paper/README.md

 ```

 Wall-clock plots always use the bundled measurements because timings are
 machine-dependent.
-SPICE netlist generation is not part of this minimal
+SPICE netlist generation is not part of this artifact;
-artifact; the required SPICE state arrays and timing measurements are bundled.
+the required SPICE state arrays and timing measurements are bundled.

 ## Acknowledgments and provenance